USEPA/CMAQ/DOCS/Instrumented_Docs/CMAQ_DDM.md

      SPECIES
       ISOP

 Several sensitivities can be calculated in one simulation.
 In the example below, there are four sensitivities defined in this control file.
-In the first (EMISSO2), DDM sensitivities would be calculated to emissions of SO2 from one gridded emissions file and two point source emissions files together.
-In the second (EMISNOX), DDM sensitivities would be calculated to emissions of NOx (NO+NO2).
+In the first (EMISSO2), DDM-3D sensitivities would be calculated to emissions of SO2 from one gridded emissions file and two point source emissions files together.
+In the second (EMISNOX), DDM-3D sensitivities would be calculated to emissions of NOx (NO+NO2).
 In the third (2ENOX), higher order DDM3D sensitivities would be calculated to NOx emissions.
 In the fourth (RATE1), DDM sensitivities would be calculated to the rate of reaction 1 in the photochemical mechanism.

     EMISSO2
      EMIS